Washington-University/HCPpipelines/README.md

 of time points from an image file and set the correct `Total volumes` value in the .fsf file for a specified task.

-Example invocations of the `generate_level1_fsf.sh` script would looks like:
+Example invocations of the `generate_level1_fsf.sh` script would look like:

         $ cd ${HCPPIPEDIR}/Examples/FsfGeneration/scripts